How to Make a Dryer Sheet Dispenser

 After looking at hundreds of posh laundry rooms on Pinterest & then remodeling my own I learned an interesting fact...dry sheet dispensers don't exist!
 How can this be with so many swanky laundry rooms out there now?
 So being the stubborn person I am I decided to make one myself....or rather re-purpose something else that would work.

-You'll find 2 options here...one is a wall install & the other is a just hands on the dryer version.
+You'll find several options here...one is a wall install & the other is a just hands on the dryer version.
 I of course, went with the wall install since I'm married to a handyman.
+They did finally produce a new gun metal gray holder that looks fairly nice and a not so great looking holder that would be best for inside the cabinet.

 Option 1 Wall Mounted